 Doctoral Admissions information is available here.

-This new full-time Doctor of Philosophy in Education program, which will begin in the fall of 2014, is designed to prepare an exceptional core of interdisciplinary scholars to address policy and practice challenges associated with improving PreK-12 learning outcomes.
+This new full-time Doctor of Philosophy in Education program is designed to prepare an exceptional core of interdisciplinary scholars to address policy and practice challenges associated with improving PreK-12 learning outcomes.
 Students are equipped to assume leadership roles in university faculty or research positions and policy making.

-The program provides eight PhD candidates with full tuition assistance and a $25,000 annual stipend to support full-time study.
-The priority application deadline is December 1, 2013; applications will continue to be accepted thereafter on a space available basis until the program is filled.
+The program provides select PhD candidates with full tuition assistance and a $25,000 annual stipend to support full-time study.
+Please refer to the PhD program web page for the latest information regarding recruitment for the next cohort (beginning fall 2016).